vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 ### NSX Advanced Load Balancer: Configure Network and IPAM Profile

-#### Configure TKG Networks in NSX ALB
+#### Configure Tanzu Kubernetes Grid Networks in NSX Advanced Load Balancer

-As part of the cloud creation, only ALB management network has been configured in NSX ALB.
+As part of the cloud creation, only ALB management network has been configured in NSX Advanced Load Balancer.
 Complete the following procedure to configure these networks:
 - TKG Management Network
 - TKG Shared Services Network
 - TKG Workload Network